Have you ever seen a place and thought 'this is where I want to stay for the rest of my life'? Well, this place isn't it for me.

 "I'm not so sure about that.
 You haven't had one in six days, little man.
 It's time."

-“And I love you.
+"And I love you.
 Now, go to sleep.
-We’ve to look around the place to see if there are any shops we can buy you a towel in for your bath.”
+We've to look around tomorrow to see if there are any stores where we can buy you a towel for your bath."

 "Fine," he sighs.
 "Goodnight Joey."